Weekly Insights Charts Tracker Companies Networks Glossary

 Stablecoin Market Cap vs 10Y Real Rate

-Total stablecoin market cap (left axis, green, from Jan 2018) overlaid with the 10Y real rate (right axis, blue, full history from Jan 2020).
+Total stablecoin market cap (left axis, green) overlaid with the 10Y real rate (right axis, blue dashed).
 The dashed red line marks zero — above it, T-bills genuinely compete with on-chain yield; below it, stablecoins have a structural advantage.
 Regime bands mark each Fed policy period.
+Use the Compare against selector above to swap the left-axis indicator.

 What Drives the Real Rate — Nominal Yield vs Breakeven Inflation (Full History)